demirj/gtm-server-gam-tagless-request-template/README.md

 - Google Ad Manager responds with the creative and sends it back to serverside Google Tag Manager
 - Google Tag Manager sends the response back to the browser
 - The browser parses the response and renders the creative into the Ad Slot
+- Optionally the Google Tag Manager can send an impression ping back to the Ad Server

 ## Use Case